Frequently Asked Quetions

 • Breach of data privacy by a non-compliant Data Controller or Processor attracts administrative and criminal sanctions.

-• Data Subjects have the right to take civil actions against the Controller on the basis of the NDPR.
+• Data Subjects have the right to take civil actions against the Controller on the basis of the NDPA.

 • The business implication of non-compliance includes brand image damage, loss of customers, restriction from international market opportunity, lack of support from national Supervisory Authority against foreign investigation of breach by an international authority.